MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

 #customer intent: As a data scientist, I want to create a recommendation model to provide predictions.
 ---

-# Tutorial: Create, evaluate, and score a recommendation system in Microsoft Fabric
+# Tutorial: Create, evaluate, and score a recommendation system

-In this tutorial, you walk through an end-to-end data engineering and data science workflow.
+In this tutorial, you walk through an end-to-end example of a [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] workflow in [!INCLUDE [product-name](../includes/product-name.md)].
 The scenario is to build a model for online book recommendations.
 The main steps in this tutorial are:

 > [!div class="checklist"]
 >